TSELab/SBOMCtl/README.md

 ## Contents

-This repo hosts the following sub-projects:
+This repo hosts the following prototype reference implementations:

 * `privateSBOMExchange`: a system for privacy-preserving SBOMs